APTrust/dart/DevelopingDart.md

 1. Start Docker Desktop, as this is required for testing.
 2. In the top level directory of the cloned https://github.com/APTrust/dart repository, run `wails build`
+3. Run `go get github.com/APTrust/dart/v3/dart`
+4. Run `go get github.com/APTrust/dart/v3/server`
-3. Change into the dart-runner directory and run `./scripts/run.sh tests`
+5. Change into the dart-runner directory and run `./scripts/run.sh tests`
-4. Change into the dart directory and run `./scripts/run.sh tests`
+6. Change into the dart directory and run `./scripts/run.sh tests`

 Running the tests should retrieve all of the Go dependencies.
 If tests pass, you're ready to start developing.
 Most test errors are due to Docker containers not starting.
 Check the output messages for messages about Docker containers, and be sure that Docker Desktop is running.